 Call the HCS Office and talk to Scott Brechtel, our Food Pantry Manager, and he can share some tips to assist you in maximizing your effort.
 Scott has a planning document that outlines the steps we are suggesting you follow before, during and after your food drive.
 He will provide a list of the most needed food items.
-Keep in mind that SNAP (food stamps) does not permit the purchasing of paper products, cleaning products, or personal care items-these items are always appreciated.
+Personal care items, cleaning products, paper products and diapers are especially appreciated.

 HCS CAN’T accept the following: